K-umaraswamy/Community-WebChat/README.md

-# Community_Chat-web
+# Community_WebChat

-This application allows us to create channel and chat among communities and also has the feature of direct messages between users
+This platform enables users to establish channels for community discussions and engage in both communal chats and direct messaging between individual users.